Friendship of peoples: History

 Tsarist Russia was dubbed the "prison of the peoples" ("тюрьма народов") by Vladimir Lenin.
 The Soviet Union, which replaced the empire, proclaimed that the goal of its national policy was to forge a new national entity, the "Soviet people".
 Leading up to and during the establishment of Bolshevik power, the friendship of peoples narrative limited the scope of Russian exceptionalism, however, throughout World War II the metaphor experienced a reconfiguration and the leading role of Russians in the October Revolution, as well as cultural and technological advancements of the Soviet Union was increasingly emphasized.
 Under Joseph Stalin despite the ubiquitous slogan of "friendship of the peoples" between 1939 and 1953 a total of approximately 6 million people from many of the Soviet Union's ethnic minorities (Poles, Romanians, Lithuanians, Latvians, Estonians, Volga Germans, Finns, Crimean Tatars, Crimean Greeks, Kalmyks, Balkars, Karachays, Meskhetian Turks, Koreans, Chechens, Ingush, and others) were forcefully resettled or deported, often to remote locations in the Far East or Central Asia, 1.5 million of whom died of disease or hunger, which in some cases made up more than 40 percent of a deported population.

+By the late 1930s, Soviet publications had begun to describe the Russian people as the "elder brother" (старший брат) of the other Soviet peoples and the "first among equals".
+A programmatic 1938 article in Istoricheskii zhurnal credited the Russian people with the leading role in the revolution and with having "defended the culture of Europe" by halting the Mongol-Tatar advance — expressly denying that role to "the Polish lords and szlachta", whom it described as hanging on the Soviet western border as "the vilest dogs of German 'knighthood', of German fascism".